Our team bridges existing silos in neuro-oncology and palliative care.

 For the last 5 years, Margaretta has collaborated closely with Dr. Susan Chang to develop and run the UCSF Neuro-Oncology Gordon Murray Caregiver Program, a one of a kind service offered to the caregivers of all neuro-oncology patients seen at UCSF.

-Amanda Bates is the Research Programs Manager for the National Brain Tumor Society (NBTS).
+Amanda Bates is Assistant Director of Community Relations for the National Brain Tumor Society (NBTS).
 She is leading the development of the Patient and Caregiver Engagement Program.
 She is also a staff member of the Defeat GBM Research Collaborative.

 Before joining NBTS in 2015, she was an educator of chemistry.